Fluke 87V vs 88V: Detailed Comparison [2025]

 Fluke 87v Multimeter Review

 The Fluke 87v Multimeter is an incredibly useful tool for anyone who works with wiring and electronics or requires accuracy during troubleshooting.
 This advanced digital multimeter offers an array of features.
 Such as the ability to measure temperature, capacitance, current and frequency.
+It also has a unique overload protection system allowing it to survive up to 1,000V of AC or DC from hazardous content.
+Its built-in thermocouple probe measures temperatures of up to 500°C (932°F) with attention to every detail.

 Pros: